HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/syndicatorsandsubscribers.md

     -mode <mode> -syndicatorVaultSlotName <syndicatorVaultSlotName> -dxContextRoot <dxContextRoot> -virtualPortalContext <virtualPortalContext>
     ```

-!!! note
-    The attribute `-dxConnectHostname` is deprecated in CF202 and later releases.
-It is recommended that you start using the replacement parameter `-hostname` starting from CF202 wherever necessary.

 ???+ Info "Related information"
     - [How to manage syndicators and subscribers](https://help.hcltechsw.com/digital-experience/8.5/panel_help/wcm_syndication.html)